Electoral Backgrounder: Influencing votes

 Introduction

 1. Electoral Backgrounders are published by the Australian Electoral Commission (AEC) to provide a basic introduction to electoral law, policy and procedures for the information and guidance of all interested parties.
-Electoral Backgrounders do not promote a particular position or represent legal advice, and should not be relied upon as such.
+Electoral Backgrounders do not promote a particular position or provide legal advice, and should not be relied upon as such.
 Anyone requiring legal advice should consult their own legal advisers.

 4. Readers should not rely on the information in this document as a statement of how the law will apply in any particular case.
 Accordingly, if you are in doubt about the interpretation of the law in particular circumstances you should seek your own independent legal advice.